binpash/try/INSTRUCTIONS.md

 4. Figure 3 plot:
    `artifacts/paper_eval/micro_breakdown.png`

-**Cleanup**:
+**Cleanup (Vagrant only):**
-Inside the guest, exit back to the host and run the cleanup script:
+If you used the VM-based flow, exit back to the host and run the cleanup script:

 ```sh
 exit